 The centre’s collection includes books, journal articles, photographs, Malvern building plans, maps, subdivision plans, rate records, newspapers, research notes, and general local history information.
 The online catalogue is a descriptive index to the collection which also includes scans of most photographs and some full text documents.
-Both Malvern Historical Society and Prahran Historical and Arts Society refer enquiries to the centre as they do not maintain separate local history collections.
+Malvern Historical Society refers enquiries to the centre as it does not maintain a separate local history collection.
 There is no separate Stonnington Historical Society.

 Requests for information are welcome.
 Please note that fees apply for some services.

 Donations of relevant material are invited from community organisations, businesses and individuals.

 Coronavirus disease (COVID-19) - temporary closure of centres

 Stonnington Library and Information Service buildings, including the Stonnington History Centre, are closed until Monday 13 April inclusive.
 This is to support efforts to 'flatten the curve' of the spread of Coronavirus.

 Where possible, we will still offer services in a way that does not expose people to the potential spread.

 You can always refer to this page for the latest information about the City of Stonnington's services, events, programs and facilities.

 The Council will continue to review their operations to ensure the wellbeing of our community.

 For history-related inquiries, please continue to call us on 8290 1360, Monday – Friday, 10am – 4pm, or email email@example.com